International-Data-Spaces-Association/IDSA-Rulebook/005_Roles.md

 The data holder and data provider can be separate organizations (e.g. in cases where intermediares are being introduced) but often will be two perspectives on the roles of the same participant, depending on context.

+**Role mapping guidance:**
+- **Data Holder:** the legal owner or rights holder of the data (responsible for legal compliance and consent decisions).
+- **Data Provider:** the entity that makes the data technically available (responsible for data access, availability, and technical controls).
+- **When roles differ:** Contracts must explicitly allocate responsibilities (consent, liability, enforcement, and notification) and the DSGA may require that member self-descriptions include role assignments to make responsibilities discoverable.

 ### Service Provider (intermediary, value-adding services)

 In a data space optional service providers can offer [optional capabilities](http://link_to__value_added_services_chapter) to enable data sharing or to provide business services.
 Fundamentally, all such service providers are considered to be a participant in a data space and therefore bound to the agreed policies and rules of a given data space.
 Their implementation must be representable as a participant at the technical level.